 You can review Network Protection events in Windows Event Viewer when Network Protection blocks (or audits) access to a malicious IP or domain.
 To do this, you will have to make use of the Exploit Guard Evaluation Package which you can download from Microsoft and extract the file np-events.xml to a readily accessible location on the system.

-How do I know if network protection is enabled?
+How do I enable network protection in Windows 11?

-To know if Network protection is enabled or not, you can open Windows Security itself.
+To enable or turn on Network protection in Windows 11, you can open Windows Security itself.
 You can search for windows security in the Taskbar search box and click on the individual search result to open the app.
 Then, switch to the Firewall & network protection tab on the left side.
 If it says Firewall is on, network protection is enabled on your computer.

 For full details, you may visit docs.microsoft.com.